View as Map

 Cafe a la C’Art

-CafĂ© Ă la C’Art, nestled within the historic 1865 Stevens House on the Tucson Museum of Art grounds, offers a serene dining experience.
+Café à la C’Art, nestled within the historic 1865 Stevens House on the Tucson Museum of Art grounds, offers a serene dining experience.
 The Monet-inspired garden patio, adorned with lush greenery and mosaic tile accents, provides a tranquil setting.
-Inside, the cafĂ© features a cozy ambiance with colorful dĂ©cor and natural light, making it a favorite spot for brunch and lunch.

-The menu boasts popular dishes like the Salmon Cake Benedict and the CafĂ© Burger, topped with smoked pepperwood bacon and avocado mash.
-Guests also rave about the Mixed Berry Buttermilk Cake, a signature dessert crafted by the in-house pastry chef.
-With its combination of cuisine and charming atmosphere, CafĂ© Ă la C’Art has earned accolades, including being listed among the top ten museum restaurants in the U.S. by Food & Wine magazine.
+With its combination of cuisine and charming atmosphere, Café à la C’Art has earned accolades, including being listed among the top ten museum restaurants in the U.S. by Food & Wine magazine.
+Make sure to grab something to-go from the pastry display case.

 The Coronet